EOsinski22/tmuxLoggingSetup/README.md

 Capture visable history for the attached pane|`prefix + k` Capture full history (based on history-limit) for the attached pane|`prefix + l` Clear history|`prefix + L`

+**If you enable logging, the log file is written out when toggling is toggled off.*